I got beaten up at Black Hat in the name of cybersecurity

 Fight night

-The last hour was dedicated to sparring, where you were supposed to take everything you learned and use it.
+The last hour was dedicated to sparring, when you were supposed to take everything you learned and use it.

 I saw that Grossman was looking for a partner to fight with, so I asked him if he wanted a go at me.
 Grossman also has a black belt in Brazilian jiujitsu, while I just had an hour lesson.
 He sized me up and said, "I'm gonna put you with my daughter."